totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

 As time permits we will answer questions and discuss how these techniques are being used for a state-of-the-art natural language pipeline employed at Talentpair.
 We use "Hierarchical Context-Partitioned Word Vectors" to match candidates seeking work (in the form of resumes) and opportunities offered by employers (in the form of position descriptions).

+We will also talk about where to go from here, further advanced techniques and resources for students to explore on their own.

 ## More Info

 All material will be accompanied by iPython notebooks and provided in open-source (MIT-licensed) GitHub repositories.
 Data sets will be prepossessed and compressed to simplify participant environment setup.
-A sequence of git tags and branches  will provide an "answer key" for workshop activities for participants that have trouble keeping up.
+A sequence of git tags and branches  will provide an "answer key" for workshop activities, to allow students to continue moving forward.

-## Notes
+### Additional Notes

-Both speakers have presented at PyCon in the past and Hobson has spoken about natural language processing on 5 previous occasions and have a track record of teaching novices to use natural language processing techniques in a short amount of time.
+Hobson Lane has spoken about natural language processing on 5 previous occasions and have a track record of teaching novices to use natural language processing techniques in a short amount of time.
 Hobson served for years as a mentor for Georgia Institute of Technology grad students in Machine Learning and am currently mentoring [SlideRule](mysliderule.com) students.
-My presentations are very interactive and I try to engage participants individually throughout a tutorial or presentation by soliciting their ideas and provoking their critical thinking.
+Hobson has an engaging presentation style and invokes insightful dialog to promote critical thinking.

 ## Speaker Bio